m7mdehab/oil-spill-detection/README.md

 # Oil Spill Detector Web Application

 Welcome to the Oil Spill Detector Web Application!
-This application is designed to help users detect oil spills using satellite imagery, leveraging advanced machine learning models.
+This application is designed to help users detect oil spills using satellite imagery, leveraging advanced machine learning and deep learning models.

 ## About This App